rook/rook/Documentation/Upgrade/rook-upgrade.md

 ## Supported Versions

+!!! note
+    Currently we are providing fixes and patches for 1.9 and above.
+    The upgrade for older version are quite stable and seamless, User can opt for support(open a issue) if the upgrading has a problem

 This guide is for upgrading from **Rook v1.9.x to Rook v1.10.x**.

 Please refer to the upgrade guides from previous releases for supported upgrade paths.